xraypy/feff85exafs/t/materials/README.md

 ## Installing and using the unit testing tool

+Make sure that all parts of Feff have been compiled successfully.
+The unit test framework currently uses the `f85e` script in the `bin` folder to make the test runs of Feff.
+You must have the termcolor and pystache python libraries installed.
+(In debian/ubuntu, these are called `python-termcolor` and `python-pystache`).

 Copy the file `f85ut.py` to the larch plugins folder (either `$HOME/.larch/plugins/` or `/usr/local/share/larch/plugins` on Unix, or `C:\Users\ME\larch\plugins` or `C:\Program Files\larch\plugins` on